Submission Preparation Checklist

-It is necessary for authors to ensure that a patient’s anonymity is carefully protected.
+It is necessary for authors to ensure that a patient’s anonymity is carefully protected and that informed consent is obtained.
 For experimental reports using human subjects, indicate whether the procedures followed were in accordance with current ethical standards.
 These statements should be within the “Materials and methods” where appropriate.

 It is recommended that authors obtain approval from ethics committees in human biomedical research authorities of their corresponding institutions.
 We accept ethical approval certifications from authorities at universityinstitutional levels, governmental authorities and non-governmental agencies.For experimental reports using human subjects, indicate whether the procedures followed were in accordance with current ethical standards.

 Submission of ICMJE Form for Disclosure of Potential Conflicts of Interest